turnbaughlab/2021_Lam_M13_CRISPRCas9/README.md

 **Author**: Kathy N. Lam\
 **Updated**: April 12, 2021

-The following code and scripts are provided for analyses performed in Lam *et al.*, 2021.
+The following code, scripts, and data are provided for analyses performed in Lam *et al.*, 2021.
 Phage-delivered CRISPR-Cas9 for strain-specific depletion and genomic deletions in the gut microbiota. [[bioRxiv]](https://www.biorxiv.org/content/10.1101/2020.07.09.193847v1.full)

 ## Flow cytometry